TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

 14\.
 Envato credits can only be used to pay for Envato Market transactions.
 We do not generally refund any monies deposited to your Envato Market account to buy Envato credits (but you may have rights under an applicable consumer law, which we don’t exclude).

 15\.
-If you choose to buy using Envato credits, the total price you pay will be deducted from your Envato credits.
+If you choose to buy using Envato credits, the total price will be deducted from your Envato credits.

 16\.
-If you choose to buy using a method that is not Envato credits you will be redirected to a payment method provider (a ‘\*_payment agent_’), and you may be required to pay a handling fee charged over the item price.
+If you choose to buy using a method that is not Envato credits you will be redirected to a payment method provider (a ‘payment agent’), and you may be required to pay a handling fee charged over the item price.

 17\. **Currency conversion costs**: You are responsible for all costs of currency conversion relating to your Envato Market account.
 Your financial institution does the currency conversion and may charge you additional fees (we don’t control either the conversion rates or your financial institution’s fees).